Minds On

 What is a treaty?

 A treaty is a binding agreement made between two parties.
-For Indigenous peoples, the sacred and binding characteristics of a treaty are not found in the legalistic language but rather the oral agreement, and are more than mere documents or transactions, but a practice and a custom that endures over time.
+For Indigenous Peoples, the sacred and binding characteristics of a treaty are not found in the legalistic language but rather the oral agreement, and are more than mere documents or transactions, but a practice and a custom that endures over time.

 Throughout this learning activity, you will learn and independently evaluate a variety of treaties that are relevant to Indigenous and settler communities in Canada.